ncsa/Delta_doc/docs/source/user_guide/job_accounting.rst

 |          | 8-way MI100 | 16    | 1 MI100      | 250 GB     |
 +----------+-------------+-------+--------------+------------+

-Note, a weighting factor will discount the charge for the reduced-precision A40 nodes, as well as the novel AMD MI100 based node - this will be documented through the ACCESS SU converter.
+Note that a weighting factor will discount the charge for the reduced-precision A40 nodes, as well as the novel AMD MI100 based node - this will be documented through the ACCESS SU converter.

+Also note that 1 GB of memory here means 1e9 bytes (1,000,000,000), not 2^30 bytes (1,073,741,824).

 Local Account Charging
 -------------------------